folkscommunity/folks/README.md

 # Contributing

-If you're interested in helping with the community effort to make Folks, let me know in the [Discord server](https://discord.gg/BmWznBhHzk), or shoot me an email [jan@rokita.me](mailto:jan@rokita.me).
+If you're interested in helping with the community effort to make Folks, let me know in the [Discord server](https://discord.gg/BmWznBhHzk), or shoot me an email [j@folkscommunity.com](mailto:j@folkscommunity.com).